soohyungl/BokChoy/README.md

 ____________________ Starting the App ____________________

 1. Run "npm install"
 2. This app uses babel/webpack.
-To use, run "npm run build"
+To use, run "npm run build"Cancel changes
 3. To start the server which will be requesting/serving the API responses, use "npm start"
 4. Connect to http://localhost:3000/
 5. Upload a clear image of the produce in question, make sure it is one item by itself, and have fun!